 By paying more than the minimum payment, you will reduce your debt and pay off your loan faster.
 Not only will this lower the total interest you pay over the life of your loan, it will have a positive effect on your credit score.

 One caveat: Interest rates for student loans are usually lower than for other types of debt.
 If you are carrying a significant amount of more expensive debt, such as credit card debt, put the extra payments toward that debt first.
 You’ll save money on interest in the long run.

 Don’t skip payments

 Contact your lender immediately if you’re having trouble making your loan payments.
 By communicating with your lender, you show a desire to cooperate, which makes lenders more willing to work with you to find a solution.
-You may be able to arrange an alternative repayment plan with lower payments and a longer-term loan.
+You may be able to arrange an alternative repayment plan with lower payments over a longer term.
 You may also be able to defer payments for a few months, but remember your loan may continue to accrue interest.

 If you can’t afford to pay the full amount, make a smaller payment to show a good faith effort.
 If you skip payments, your loan will be considered delinquent.
 This will show up as a negative mark on your credit report.

 When you repay the loan, your credit rating should improve, but your missed payments will still be on your record.